 The neighborhood where the Casa de Suenos was originally built as a private residence is said to include homes once owned by some of the city's most prestigious residents.
 One of the Casa building's early residents was George A. Colee, whose family started a long-running horse carriage company in St. Augustine in the 1880s.
 The residence had an ambitious expansion during the early 1900s, when members of the Carcaba family called it home.
 Family patriarch P.F.
 Carcaba, a native of Oveido, Spain, had come to St. Augustine in the late 1800s after starting and operating a successful cigar manufacturing operation in Cincinnati.
 He was an expert on tobacco who regularly journeyed to Cuba to buy select leaves.
 He produced pure Havana "Caballeros" in boxes covered with images of Henry Flagler's hotels.
 The making of top grade cigars by hand reached its peak in St. Augustine during the years just after World War I. The family-operated Solla-Carcaba Cigar Factory was built around 1909 on nearby Riberia Street.
 This 3-story brick building was listed in the U.S. National Register of Historic Places in 1993, stands as St. Augustine's oldest surviving major industrial building and a last remnant of the city's cigar industry.
 Prosperity enabled the Carcaba family to extensively renovate the Casa building, adding wide palladian and bay windows, red tile roofs, balconies, arched doorways, and stucco exterior.
 This gave the building its Mediterranean-Revival styling which is so distinctive today.
 The Casa building served as the Garcia Funeral Home in the mid 1900s.
 In the 1970s it was under the auspices of the St. Augustine Association for Retarded Citizens and was later converted to offices.

 Casa de Suenos was established as an inn by owners Ray and Sandy Toole in 1998.
 From 2001-2015 the lovely bed and breakfast was owned and operated by Kathleen Hurley, who garnered rave reviews from her guests.
 Since autumn of 2015, Casa de Suenos has been one of Joe and Margaret Finnegan's outstanding lodging properties in the St. Augustine area.
 For over 30 years, the Finnegans have been owner/innkeepers of nearby St. Francis Inn, just five blocks away from Casa de Suenos.
-Their other guest offerings include a variety of vacation accommodations at St. Augustine Beach and a harbor-side condominium at Camache Island marina, called Harbor 26.
+Under the Finnegan's ownership, both Inns have been hand-selected as members of the elite Select Registry Inns of Distinction, passing a quality assurance program with challenging standards that assures their guests of an exceptional experience.
+The Finnegans' additional guest offerings include a variety of vacation accommodations at St. Augustine Beach and a harbor-side condominium at Camache Island marina, called Harbor 26.